tbfld/counter.ink/content/blg/new/2025-01-12-trump-and-greenland-a-timeline.md

 ---
-title: 2025-01-12-trump-and-greenland-a-timeline
+title: "2025-01-12 Trump and Greenland: a timeline"
 description:
 extract:
 created: 2025-01-11 23:16
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-01-11
 tags:
   - governance
   - history
   - international
   - journalism
   - military
   - national
   - politics
   - right
   - security
-status: "final"
+status: final
 ---

 This post is a detailed, annotated, and *sourced* timeline of Trump’s noise about buying Greenland.
 It has three parts: (1) a short [[2025-01-12-trump-and-greenland-a-timeline#Intro|intro]], (2) a bulleted [[#Summary|summary]], (3) the [[#Timeline|timeline]] itself, and (4) a [[#A Couple of bonus links|couple of bonus links]].